Mom Guilt: When Having to Work Makes You the WORST MOM EVER!

 Earlier in the Book Tour, I was asked what I would tell readers about the book.
 This is what I said: “I think I would want moms to know that it's ‘ok’ to not be ‘perfect.’
 I think we put a lot of stress upon ourselves trying to be Super Mom with ‘perfect’ kids, ‘perfect’ house, ‘perfect’ career woman, and so on.
 And then when we fall short, we feel like failures.
 This is the crux of the ‘trails of the working parent,’ right?
 That's why the book has this title.
 We need to know that it's ‘ok’ to not be ‘perfect’ all the time, and allow ourselves to be forgiving about this."

 ***NOTE: This blog post was originally published at "Parent Over Working" on 8/21/2017 as part of "The Trials of the Working Parent" Blog Book Tour.
-It has now been re-published here.
+It has been updated and re-published here.